SandeepKalla/object-detection/README.md

 ```bash
 python ObjDet.py
 ```
-## How it works:
-The script will open a video feed from your webcam.
-Detected objects are marked with bounding boxes, class labels, and confidence scores.
-Press q to exit the program.

 ## Code Breakdown
--Loading YOLO Model: The YOLO model is loaded with pre-trained weights and a configuration file, and the COCO dataset’s class names are read into the program.
+- Loading YOLO Model: The YOLO model is loaded with pre-trained weights and a configuration file, and the COCO dataset’s class names are read into the program.
--Processing Video Frames: Each frame is captured from the webcam, pre-processed, and analyzed for object detections.
+- Processing Video Frames: Each frame is captured from the webcam, pre-processed, and analyzed for object detections.
--Drawing Bounding Boxes: For each detected object with a confidence score above the threshold, a bounding box and label are displayed.
+- Drawing Bounding Boxes: For each detected object with a confidence score above the threshold, a bounding box and label are displayed.

 ## Example Output
 Detected objects in real-time video feed are highlighted with bounding boxes, and each object has a label and confidence percentage.

-Notes
+# Notes
-Make sure to adjust the confidence threshold as needed for better performance.
+- Make sure to adjust the confidence threshold as needed for better performance.
-Ensure the model files are placed in the same directory as the script to avoid file path issues.
+- Ensure the model files are placed in the same directory as the script to avoid file path issues.

 # References
 YOLO: You Only Look Once